epfl-ada/ada-2023-project-jellyfish401/README.md

 * Length of the Wikipedia article for country C
 * Sentiment score of the Wikipedia article for country C using an open source model, provided by https://huggingface.co/blog/sentiment-analysis-python.
-* Number of hyperlinks in other articles pointing to the article about country C (called links in)
+* Number of hyperlinks in other articles pointing to the article about country C (called links in or in-degree)
-* Number of hyperlinks in the article about country C pointing to other articles (called links out)
+* Number of hyperlinks in the article about country C pointing to other articles (called links out or out-degree)
 * Proportion of completed and uncompleted pathways where country C was the target
 * Length and time of pathways targeting country C
 * Frequency of article C's involvement in pathways where it was neither the start nor the target